743v45/http-metrics/README.md

 * `time_namelookup` The time, in seconds, it took from the start until the name resolving was completed.
 * `time_appconnect` The time, in seconds, it took from the start until the SSL/SSH/etc connect/handshake to the remote host was completed.
 * `time_connect` The time, in seconds, it took from the start until the TCP connect to the remote host (or proxy) was completed.
-* `time_pretransfer` The time, in seconds, it took from the start until the file transfer was just about to begin.
-This includes all pre-transfer commands and negotiations that are specific to the particular protocol(s) involved.
+* `time_starttransfer` The time, in seconds, it took from the start until the first byte was just about to be transferred.
+This includes time_pretransfer and also the time the server needed to calculate the result.
 * `time_total` The total time, in seconds, that the full operation lasted.
 The time will be displayed with millisecond resolution.

 ## Installation